fabiancrt/CS50-Web-Development-Projects/README.md

-Harvard's CS50 Web Development Projects
+### Harvard's CS50 Web Development Projects

+---
+- **IMPORTANT NOTE:** These projects were completed while I was still in highschool, that motivates the simplicity of the problems.
+---

 Harvard's CS50's Web Programming with Python and JavaScript is a course for web development.
 Throughout the course, I worked with: